yashu02t/yash-sdn/README.md

     * Black lists the source IP addresses of the offender (malicious flows originator)
     * Blocks the packets originating from the black listed sources.
     * Allows packets of different flow of clients when these flows do not reach malicious threshold condition.

+## Botnet Attack Mitigation

+* Utilizing the capabilities of SDN, an application is written in Python on the SDN controller to identify and mitigate Botnet attacks.
+* The SDN POX controller Version 1.0 is used as the source development platform to create SDN based Dos mitigation application.
+* The Botnet attack detection and mitigation application written for this use case provides:
+   * The defense when there is a malicious flow by deleting the flow pertaining to Bots
+   * Black listing the Bots
+   * At the same time,  allows legitimate flows that do not exceed the malicious threshold condition of Botnet attacks